Super Catch-up 401(k) Contributions: Are You Eligible to Make Them?

 Should You Be Taking Advantage of Catch-up or Super Catch-up 401(k) Contributions?

 Even if you’re not quite 50 and eligible to make catch-up contributions (or 60 to make super catch-up contributions), we want to make sure that you’re aware of these opportunities to save more for retirement.
 However, if you are eligible to make catch-up or super catch-up 401(k) contributions, don’t just assume that you should do so just because you can.
-Maybe you’ve already saved enough for retirement and need to start spending your hard-earned wealth?
+Maybe you’ve already saved enough for retirement and need to start spending and enjoying your hard-earned wealth?

 We hope you’ve found this article on catch-up and super catch-up contributions to be informative and look forward to discussing your wealth management goals with you soon.
+It’s important to us that you’re able to enjoy today with confidence for tomorrow.
+Let’s make sure that you have a plan that’s connected to the people and things you care about most.

 Resources Mentioned in This Article